JeffFessler/LinearMapsAA.jl/README.md

 This package provides similar functionality as the `Fatrix` / `fatrix` object in the
 [Matlab version of MIRT](https://github.com/JeffFessler/mirt).
+In particular,
-Currently the `odim` and `idim` features of those objects are not available here, but I hope to add such support.
+the `odim` and `idim` features of those objects are similar to those here.

 [`FunctionOperators.jl`](https://github.com/hakkelt/FunctionOperators.jl)
 supports `inDims` and `outDims` features.